TheCaptain1810/neo4j-ogm/README.md

 ## Development Notes

-- The `pyneo4j_ogm` package handles connection pooling automatically
+- The `neomodel` package handles connection pooling automatically
 - Models are registered and constraints are created on first use
 - Relationships are defined using type annotations for better IDE support